My baby brings up milk after feeding

 It’s important to remember that newborn reflux is different from vomiting in babies, which is when a baby’s muscles forcefully contract to bring up food.
 If you’re not sure about your baby's symptoms and they're less than a year old, you might find our Baby Symptom Checker useful for practical tips and advice on next steps.

-Why is my baby bringing up their milk?
+Why is my baby bringing up milk?

-What causes reflux or regurgitation?
+What causes reflux or spit-up in babies?

 Other things to look out for:

 - If your little one is a bit grouchy or appears to be in pain